Last Updated on April 27, 2021 by Maggie Sutton

 May is known as our National Military Appreciation Month, and we want to celebrate the Air Force.
-Airmen join the Air Force to protect the United States at all costs.
-They are always training for battle, and when they are ready, they take on unspeakable feats, all to protect our freedom.
-To the United States Air Force, we say, “Thank You.”
+Airmen and women join the Air Force to protect the United States at all costs.
+They are always training for battle, and they take on unspeakable feats, all to protect our freedom.
+Homes for Heroes wants to say thank you to the United States Air Force

 History of Military Appreciation Month